JoaoCostaIFG/LCOM/README.md

 (if something fails in the future, run the image without internet connection).

 # Contributors
-This project was developed with my good friend [João Lucas](https://github.com/joaolucasmartins).
+This project was developed with my good friend [João Lucas](https://github.com/joaolucasmartins) for the class (work in pairs).
 I also promissed my friend [Ana](https://github.com/anaines14) that I'd give her a place in the credits (as a joke) for an idea we discussed so here it is.